Compositional Verification of Concurrency Using Past-Time Temporal Epistemic Logic: Abstract

 \section{Abstract}

-Shared-memory concurrency is difficult to reason about because each thread executes under \emph{interference} from other threads.
-At the same time, many correctness arguments for classic algorithms are \emph{epistemic}: a thread enters a critical region only when, from its local view, it can rule out that another thread is concurrently in that region.
-We make such arguments explicit by introducing a past-time temporal epistemic logic interpreted over interleaving executions with perfect-recall local histories.
-Past-time operators support ``since'' reasoning, while epistemic modalities capture what a given thread can conclude from its own observation history.
-We give semantics and a sound proof system, instantiate the logic to a simple shared-memory language with instrumented read/write observations, and illustrate the approach on Peterson's mutual exclusion algorithm by proving a local knowledge condition that implies mutual exclusion.
+Shared-memory concurrency is notoriously difficult to reason about because each thread executes under \emph{interference} from other threads.
+At the same time, many correctness arguments for classical algorithms are fundamentally \emph{epistemic}: a thread enters a critical region only when, from its local view, it can rule out that another thread is concurrently in that region.
+We make such arguments explicit by introducing a past-time temporal epistemic logic interpreted over interleaving executions with perfect recall over local histories.
+Past-time operators support ``since''-style reasoning, while epistemic modalities capture what a given thread can conclude from its own observation history.
+We give a semantics and a sound proof system, instantiate the logic to a simple shared-memory language with instrumented read/write observations, and illustrate the approach on Peterson's mutual exclusion algorithm: an epistemic condition established at the loop-exit step, combined with ownership-based stability obligations, yields global mutual exclusion.
+We additionally show how the logic embeds rely--guarantee reasoning as an \emph{epistemic stability-lifting} principle, yielding a parallel-composition meta-theorem that matches the classical compatibility obligations.

 \keywords{Concurrency \and Epistemic logic \and Temporal logic \and Rely--guarantee \and Program verification}